john-savill/home_network/AI_notes.md

  - llama32 on llama.cpp: **required context limiting to get it to run.** Good weekend itinerary, created a whole advanced template for 2nd primpt (using up context). c code looks good.

- - Qwen on llama.cpp: went up to 5 days on weekend prompt on llama.cpp, maybe confused.
+ - Qwen 2.5 on llama.cpp: went up to 5 days on weekend prompt on llama.cpp, maybe confused.
 Handled the others well, instant feedback, templace and C code look good.

+ - Qwen 3.5 on llama.cpp: again longer weekend prompt, better explanations I think around the response itself. much quicker, still lacking some detail compared to llama32 and ministral.

 So ollama takes considerably longer (maybe up to 10x), it has to spool up the AI each time, but you are able to easily switch between the LLMs if needed.
 Similar interface between both, don't really have a preference.
 Llama.cpp is much better if you know what LLM you want to use.